ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/style-guide/top-level-definitions.md

     const TAX_RATE = 0.15d;
     ```

 * Explicitly defining the type descriptor can enhance readability, particularly when the constant is defined with a compound expression.
-This practice provides clarity about the expected type.

     **Example:**